Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 When the intensity of the energy being absorbed is high, the stomach walls may glow.
 These lights can also become visible if the Rainbow Queen performs magic internally, as her magic easily permeates the stomach walls to reach the interior.

 * **Celestial Effect:** When Rainbow Queen uses her magic, it travels through her body toward her horn.
-This often manifests as a peaceful, low-intensity glow on the stomach walls, resembling a **starry night sky**.
+This often manifests as a peaceful, low-intensity glow on the stomach walls, resembling a little the **starry night sky**.
 This effect can be so comforting to the eyes that it occasionally hypnotizes the "guest" into a deeper slumber.

 #### Natural Defense Mechanisms